TimurKady/django-fast-treenode/docs/admin.md

 The tree structure in the admin panel **loads dynamically as nodes are expanded**.
 This allows handling **large datasets** efficiently, preventing performance issues.

+TreeNode uses `_path` as the canonical tree order in admin responses and queryset traversal, so nodes are rendered in hierarchical order consistently.

 You can choose from three display modes:

 - **`TREENODE_DISPLAY_MODE_ACCORDION` (default)**